Turton & District Bowling Association

 TEAM - CUP

 - AINSWORTH SHIELD — League KO event for the bottom four teams of that year's league only.
 They shall play semi-finals match which shall be 4 Home and 4 Away, the winners of each semi-final shall play each other on a neutral green.
-All the competing teams will play off a handicap of scratch (zero).
+The handicap for Milburn Cup will also be applied to the Ainsworth Shield.
 Games to be 21 up.
 Any team(s) being short of players shall forfeit each of those games to the score of 21-0 to their opponents.
+For a player to play in the Ainsworth Shield they must have played at least two league games.

 - In the event of a tie in any matches of the team KO competitions (excluding final) then the whole game shall be replayed (including redraw).
 Should there be a tie in the final of any team competition the team with the most INDIVIDUAL WINNERS will be declared the winners, should teams have the same number of winners each then each captain shall nominate three players to play 15 up.
 The winners being the team with the best aggregate score over these three games, should the aggregate still be level then the team with two winners will be declared the winners.